RYAN CONTINUES TO INSPIRE AND MAKE HISTORY EVERYDAY, WHILE HELPING FAMILIES AROUND THE WORLD

 Ryan Benton was diagnosed with Duchenne Muscular Dystrophy, (DMD) at the age of three.
 DMD is a terminal muscle wasting disease, Doctors told his parents there was no cure and he would be lucky to live past his teenage years.
-When he was 23 years old he was offered a chance to be involved in a research study using adult stem cells.
+When he was 22 years old, he was offered a chance to be involved in a research study using adult stem cells.
 This was an unproven method of treatment but Ryan was at a very critical stage in fighting his disease.
-So it is safe to say that Ryan had nothing to lose as his time was dwindling.
-Because Ryan’s parents were childhood friends with Dr. Neil Riordan, who is a world renounced stem cell researcher they put their faith in Neil that this was an opportunity we could not pass up.
+Ryan had nothing to lose as his time was dwindling.
+Because Ryan’s parents were childhood friends with Dr. Neil Riordan, who is a world renowned stem cell researcher, they put their faith in Dr. Riordan that this was an opportunity we could not pass up.

 It is a very challenging process to gain this special exemption and unfortunately, it is unlikely this same situation will be duplicated with ease, especially without prior experience in receiving therapy.
-Our goal now is to use Ryan’s success to help bolster the possibility for other patients with DMD to gain access to therapy in the U.S. This process will take a couple more years but we are actively taking the steps to advance this likelihood.
+Our goal now is to use Ryan’s success to help bolster the possibility for other patients with DMD to gain access to therapy in the U.S. This process will likely take another year or more but we are actively taking the steps to advance this likelihood.

 While Ryan is passionate about advocating for stem cells, it is important to note that Ryan is much more than a patient with Duchenne’s Muscular Dystrophy.
 He is a brother, son, uncle, friend, writer, and a musician.
 When Ryan was 18 he started the band, The Sunshine Dreamers.
 Ryan has always had a love for making music with his friends.
 Thanks to stem cell therapy he has been able to continue his passion.
 In 2021 Ryan and his band, The Sunshine Dreamers completed their 9th album.